FCTA Demolishes Durumi IDP Camp over Insecurity

 Olawale Ajimotokan in Abuja

-The Federal Capital Territory Administration (FCTA )Wednesday, demolished the Internally Displaced Persons ( IDPs) camp at Durumi in Abuja to make way for road and rid the camp of criminals.
+The Federal Capital Territory Administration (FCTA) yesterday demolished the Internally Displaced Persons (IDPs) camp at Durumi in Abuja to make way for road and rid the camp of criminals.

 Several other shanties were also affected by the clean up exercise.